BMW M5 review

 Most of the mechanical kit in the M5 has been developed from existing technology – that includes the engine which is an upgraded version of the previous M5 power unit, while BMW has also gained lots of experience with xDrive 4x4 tech in various models.

 The standard 5 Series finished in 47th place on a 75-car list in our Driver Power customer satisfaction survey.
 BMW itself finished a disappointing 21st out of 29 manufacturers in our 2021 Driver Power survey, although did show some improvement in 2022's poll - achieving 16th spot, ahead of Audi and Mercedes.

 Safety is taken very seriously too, with the standard 5 Series scoring highly for adult and child occupants on the way to a five-star Euro NCAP crash rating.
 The standard autonomous braking system was commended, and the M5 also comes fitted with the BMW Driving Assistant that’s optional on other models.
 This gives you lane departure warning, rear cross traffic alert and traffic sign recognition, on top of the adaptive cruise control.
 With the added security of four-wheel drive traction, a rigidly engineered structure and an array of safety tech, there’s never been a safer BMW M5.

 The M5 gets BMW’s standard three-year unlimited mileage warranty, that naturally includes breakdown cover.

-BMW offers its Service Inclusive package on the M5, taking care of all servicing costs for the first 36,000 miles, but your dealer is likely to charge around £1,000 for the privilege.
+BMW offers its Service Inclusive package on the M5, taking care of all servicing costs for the first four years, but your dealer is likely to charge around £2,000 for the privilege.
 The servicing schedule itself depends on mileage and how you use the car, but annual inspections are recommended even for low mileage cars.